verrazzano/verrazzano/install/README.md

 ### 3. Verify the install

 Verrazzano installs multiple objects in multiple namespaces.
-All the pods in the `verrazzano-system` namespaces in the `Running` status does not guarantee but likely indicates that Verrazzano is up and running.
+In the `verrazzano-system` namespaces, all the pods in the `Running` status does not guarantee but likely indicates that Verrazzano is up and running.
 ```
 kubectl get pods -n verrazzano-system
 verrazzano-admission-controller-84d6bc647c-7b8tl   1/1     Running   0          5m13s